EuroSpec

 EuroSpec, abbreviation for European Specification for Railway Vehicles, is an initiative of several European railway companies with the aim to develop common, explicit technical specifications for train systems and components.
-The work program includes doors, parking noise, TCMS, seating comfort and the revision of published specifications.
 The jointly developed specifications support and facilitate the process of purchasing trains.
 These specifications are not in the competitive domain.
 The continued application of the EuroSpec methodology and the developed specifications support the standardisation of trains and lead to higher quality, support the development of vehicle platforms and provide significant cost savings.
 As a basis for developing their specifications, EuroSpec partners have developed a "Requirement Management" manual to ensure the necessary consistency between the specifications and their quality.
 The work started in 2011.

 The functional requirements for rail vehicles of the EuroSpec specifications are used in procurement in addition to the technical specifications for interoperability, the EN standards and the national notified technical rules (NNTR).

 The EuroSpec consortium does not prepare "European Standards" or "International Standards" within the meaning of Regulation (EU) No 1025/2012 of the European Parliament and of the Council of 25 October 2012.
 EuroSpec specifications should therefore be classified as a "technical specification".
 They are increasingly used as input for European Standards and Regulations.

 Members

 The EuroSpec consortium is composed of six European railway companies and the representation of the railway companies in the United Kingdom of Great Britain and Northern Ireland by RSSB.
-The EuroSpec partners in Europe by RSSB are:
+The EuroSpec partners in Europe are: